cryptorichyrich/Sales-Dashboard-FastApi-Next/backend/readme.md

 ## Performance Optimization

 - The sales context is generated once when the server starts, reducing processing time for each request
+- System metrics are fetched efficiently with minimal overhead
 - Consider implementing caching for frequent queries to reduce API calls to Gemini

 ## Potential Improvements